We are fast approaching the teen years and our triplets are without cell phones. I know, can you even believe it? What kind of parents are we?

 10. Why do they need a smartphone again?

 I know people have absolute reasons for their kids to own phones- having an only child, older siblings who have them or kids who are going back and forth between homes due to divorce.
-To each his own and only you know your family dynamic.
-Our family just doesn’t have a good enough reason right now.
-Turning 13 just isn’t good enough reason for us.
+To each, his own and only you know your family dynamic.
+Our family just doesn’t have good enough reason right now.
+Turning 13 isn’t a good enough reason for us.